 Before writing any code, understand what you're working with.
 Create a comprehensive inventory:

-Tools like the .NET Portability Analyzer and the API Upgrade Assistant help automate this discovery.
+Tools like the .NET Portability Analyzer and the .NET Upgrade Assistant help automate this discovery.
 But manual review matters too — automated tools miss architectural decisions and business logic nuances.

 Strategy Options